-Sľ TE: YES NO N/A A. ATTENDANCEIs an attendance list used in the meal count system?Is attendance list updated as needed (at least daily)?Is there an educational or enrichment component offered?
-B. MEAL COUNT RECORDINGAND EDIT CHECKS 1.
+SI TE: YES NO N/A A. ATTENDANCE 1.
+Is an attendance list used in the meal count system?
+2. Is attendance list updated as needed (at least daily)?
+3. Is there an educational or enrichment component offered?
+B. MEAL COUNT RECORDING AND EDIT CHECKS 1.
 Are snacks served after the students' school day has ended?
 2. Are all snacks consumed in their entirety on-site?
 3. Does the site use proper procedures for counting and recording snacks?
 4. For any day during the review month, does the number of snacks claimed exceed the daily attendance?
 5. Does the site have proper procedures to manage and safeguard cash (reconciliation, extra item sales, adult meals, etc.)?
 C. MINIMUM MEAL PATTERN REQUIREMENTS Do all snacks served include the required components (two of the four)?
 Do all snacks served meet the quantity requirements for the age groups served?
 Do all students receive both the required components in the correct quantities before the snacks are claimed?
-Are adequate food production records being maintained?
-Are at least two choices of milk offered from the following?
-Unflavored or flavored fat-free Unflavored lowfat (1%) Lactose-reduced lowfat (1%) or fat-free Lactose-reduced lowfat (1%) or fat-free Lactose-free lowfat (1%) or fat-free FOR SITES NOT MEETING 50 PERCENT ELIGIBILITY ONLY YES NO N/A D APPLICATION APPROVAL 1.
-Are applications approved at the school?
-Responsible party: Are applications on file correctly approved?
-Do names on the attendance list match approved applications on file?
-Are snacks made available free or at a reduced price to all students who are determined by the school food authority (SFA) to be eligible for such benefits?
+4. Are adequate food production records being maintained?
+5. Is milk offered from the following? • Unflavored or flavored fat-free • Unflavored lowfat (1%) • Lactose-reduced lowfat (1%) or fat-free • Lactose-free lowfat (1%) or fat-free • Lactose-free lowfat (1%) or fat-free FOR SITES NOT MEETING 50 PERCENT ELIGIBILITY ONLY YES NO N/A 1 D. APPLICATION APPROVAL Are applications approved at the school?
+Responsible party: E Are applications approved at the school?
+Responsible party: E Are applications approved at the school?
+Responsible party: